 In our post-Great Recession landscape, the contours of the job market are still re-forming.
 People who saw their life savings and retirement plans eroded by the shattering 2008 meltdown are still feeling the pinch.
 Wage stagnation and underemployment linger.
 Millennials stagger under the weight of student loan debt.
 Gen X-ers are likely to identify as the sandwich generation – simultaneously responsible for children, selves, and and aging parents.

 Long gone are Gone are the days of Mad Men and Don Draper, when people were “company men," rewarded for decades of service with a watch – a world where women rarely worked outside the home.

-For those who have lost their jobs in this new era, some see the glass half full and view the new landscape as being full of opportunities for landing back on their feet.
+For those who are feeling the pinch in this new era, some see the glass half full and view the new landscape as being full of opportunities for landing back on their feet.
 But often it can be difficult to remember the ground while in free fall.
 Those who are inclined to the glass half empty view see this new employment landscape as dangerously uncertain.
 They worry about being downsized before ever reaching a pension.

 The loss of a job today is a devastating event for any worker.
 People who lose their jobs are at heightened risk for anxiety and depression.
 They report feelings of helplessness, worthlessness, and despair about the future.
 The loss impacts their family as well.
 If the person was the primary breadwinner, there may need to be adjustments to the duties of partners and changes made to parenting roles.